DLF G&CC

 Played as the inaugural International Series India presented by DLF (Jan 30-Feb 2; Asian Tour event).
 Second-placed LIV golfer Bryson DeChambeau (USA) finished 4 shots behind 31-year-old Ollie Schniederjans (USA).
 Making his first start on the Asian Tour, Schniederjans (who had both hips replaced in 2022) recorded his first win as a professiona.
 [DLF G&CC, New Delhi, India].

-Note: the first of ten Asian Tour "International Series" events in 2025, funded by Greg Norman's Saudi-backed LIV Golf company.
+Note: first of the Asian Tour's 2025 "International Series" events, funded by the Saudi-backed LIV Golf company.

 Asia